jrsalata/jrsalata.github.io/content/projects/DuesManager.md

 date: 2025-06-01T00:52:49Z
 draft: false
 author: "John Salata"
-description: "A real world application for robotic process automation (RPA) and integration"
+description: "A demonstration of a real world application for robotic process automation (RPA) and integration."
 toc: true
 ---